 Nourishing Paleo Chili Recipe

 This paleo chili recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Try out this nourishing paleo chili recipe and let us know how you liked it!

 Nourishing Chili Recipe